You are currently viewing Audi, BMW or Mercedes? Choosing the Most Reliable Car Brand

 While all three brands are going to give you the very best driving experience, the complex engineering makes the cars vulnerable to common issues that most owners face.
 Audi, BMW, and Mercedes have different kinds of problems but often overlapping ones relating to reliability.

-Electrical issues are prevalent across all three brands with window regulators down to malfunctions in the dashboard.
-Other Exhaust and emission control systems problems are considerably higher than the average in the industry.
+Electrical issues are prevalent across all three brands, from window regulators down to malfunctions in the dashboard.
+Other Exhaust and emission control system problems are considerably higher than the average in the industry.

 Several models from BMW and Mercedes have an exhaust fault rate of about 16-17%, with the industry standard being about 5%.